Looking for easy meal planning ideas? Here’s how to make a balanced plant-based diet meal plan that is not a burden on your schedule nor taste buds.

 - Desserts – berries, muffins, cookies, brownies, fruit ice cream, puddings made of avocado/banana, dark chocolate, applesauce with dried fruits and raw buckwheat cream.

-When meal planning, remember:
+When making a plant-based diet meal plan, remember:

 - Have a variety of foods every day – different grains, legumes, vegetables, fruits, nuts and seeds.

 - Eat a rainbow daily – something green, something yellow, something orange, something purple, something red and something white/brown.

 - Choose among the seasonal fruits and vegetables in your region.
 They cost less and are the freshest.